tzmt/daily-moon-forecast/readme.txt

 8. By default, the included forecast interpretations will be used.
 To write your own custom forecast interpretations for each moon sign, go to "Settings -> Daily Moon Forecast" from your WordPress admin dashboard.

 == Frequently Asked Questions ==

-= How can I give back? =

-[Please rate the plugin, Tweet about it, share it on Facebook](http://isabelcastillo.com/donate/), etc. Thank you.
-You can also follow me on your favorite social network: [Twitter](https://twitter.com/isabelphp), [Facebook](https://www.facebook.com/isabel.8991/), [Google Plus](https://plus.google.com/111025990685359974539/)

 = Why is it stuck on Aries? =